Labs64/netlicensing.io/_drafts/2017-04-24-labs64-netlicensing-2-3-7-is-out.md

   - NetLicensing Gateway
 ---

-At NetLicensing, our promise to you is to make licensing management painless for software vendors.
-To that end, we are extremely happy to announce that *NetLicensing 2.3.7* is now Generally Available!
+At NetLicensing, our promise to you as a software vendor is to make licensing management painless.
+Following that promise, we are extremely happy to announce the general availability of *NetLicensing 2.3.7*!

-Notable changes in this release:
+Major changes in this release:

-* Effective January 1, 2015, the new telecommunications, broadcasting and electronic services [regulations](http://ec.europa.eu/taxation_customs/business/vat/telecommunications-broadcasting-electronic-services_en){:target="_blank"} are changed, and mandatory for all businesses which are providing digital goods and services to EU residents.
-In order to satisfy these rules and minimize implications on the vendor side, we’ve introduced **VAT/Tax ID Support** in NetLicensing Shop.
+* Effective January 1, 2015, the [telecommunications, broadcasting and electronic services regulations](http://ec.europa.eu/taxation_customs/business/vat/telecommunications-broadcasting-electronic-services_en){:target="_blank"} have changed, and the new regulations are mandatory for all businesses which are providing digital goods and services to EU residents.
+In order to comply with the new regulations and minimize the impact of the changes on you as a software vendor, we’ve introduced **VAT / Sales tax support** in NetLicensing Shop.
-* **Transfer Licenses** between licensees allowing flexible assets reallocation and perfectly extending stateless integration of external e-Commerce systems via [NetLicensing Gateway](https://github.com/Labs64/NetLicensing-Gateway){:target="_blank"}.
+* **Licenses transfer** between licensees allows flexible assets reassignment and is a perfect instrument for delivering new licenses to existing customers when stateless integration of external e-Commerce systems via [NetLicensing Gateway](https://github.com/Labs64/NetLicensing-Gateway){:target="_blank"} is used.
-* As usual, we've implemented many improvements and bug fixes across NetLicensing Modules: *NetLicensing Core*, *NetLicensing Management Console*, *NetLicensing Shop*, *NetLicensing Gateway*, *NetLicensing Client Libraries*, and *NetLicensing Documentation*.
+* As usual, we've implemented many improvements and bug fixes across all NetLicensing components: *Core*, *Management Console*, *Shop*, *Gateway*, *Client Libraries*, and *Documentation*.

 For a detailed list of changes in this release, see [NetLicensing 2.3.7 Release Notes](https://www.labs64.de/confluence/x/jgHx).